-- Monitor real-time SQL Server database performance at a glance - · Gather and diagnose historical views - Identify and anticipate performance issues - Analyze and optimize execution plan changes - · Compare day-to-day values to identify anomalies and application changes - NOTE: SQL Performance Investigator requires a license.
-If you are using a trial version and would like to request pricing, contact Quest Support. - NOTE: SQL PI requires a repository database that is installed automatically on the Agent Manager.
+- Monitor real-time SQL Server database performance at a glance - · Gather and diagnose historical views - · Identify and anticipate performance issues - · Analyze and optimize execution plan changes - · Compare day-to-day values to identify anomalies and application changes - NOTE: SQL Performance Investigator requires a license.
+If you are using a trial version and would like to request pricing, contact Quest Support.